kodecocodes/SC_ManeshLad/For Instructor/004-xcode-9-wireless-debugging-demo-build-debug-ios.md

+*This section should be de displaying mac screen & the iOS device showing without wires.*

+**Build and debug**
-Ensure the usb cable is disconnecting from your iOS device Open up FirstiOS project and add a developer account to the project Add a break point to FirstViewController.swift, line 14.
+Ensure the usb cable is disconnected from your iOS device Open up FirstiOS project and add a developer account to the project Add a break point to FirstViewController.swift, line 14.
 Build and run the project, you should see your iOS device as a target.